 How to stay sane when the world’s going mad

 “How to stay sane when the world’s going mad” is the title of an article from the MIT Technology Review that I found so apt to the times we are living that I had to borrow it here.
-The article delves into a very important topic today: how can we maintain some sort of sanity in these crazy times?
+The article delves into a timely topic today: how can we maintain some sort of sanity in these crazy times?

 You can do what is usually recommended to maintain a healthy mind: have enough sleep, a good diet, mindfulness or meditation exercises, yoga, sports and healthy habits in general.
 All this helps, of course, but try not to be too hard on yourself and not to stress over it.
-The idea is to release stress, not to increase it, and we often are too demanding and hard on ourselves when planning sports, yoga and trying to squeeze “healthy habits” into our cramped schedules.
+The idea is to release stress, not to increase it, and we often are too demanding and hard on ourselves when planning sports, yoga, and the like, and trying to squeeze “healthy habits” into our cramped schedules.

 Try different things and settle with what works best for you, not what others tell you you should do.
-Changes of habit have more chances of success if they come from within, not if they feel like something being imposed by someone else.
+Changes of habit have more chances of success if they come from within, not if they feel like something imposed by someone else.

 The Art of Not Giving a F…

-You shouldn’t care less about anything that isn’t important to you, but we often get embroiled on doing things that are important to our parents, our partners, society or an ideal of you that only exists in your mind.
+You shouldn’t care less about anything that isn’t important to you, but we often get embroiled in doing things that are important to our parents, our partners, society or an ideal of you that only exists in your mind.
 This only brings suffering and dissatisfaction into our lives.

 Love is in the air

 Human beings are loving machines, and I don’t mean this just in a romantic sense.
-We are made to love other people, be it family members, friends, or our other half, and we are really happy and full when we are content on how our relationships are going, when we love and feel loved.
-That’s why this pandemic has also been so tough for most of us, because even if you have been locked down with your loved ones, you probably missed spending time with your friends and wider family members.
+We are made to love other people, be it family members, friends, or our other half, and we are really happy and full when we are content with how our relationships are going, when we love and feel loved.
+That’s why this pandemic has also been so tough for most of us; because even if you have been locked down with your loved ones, you probably missed spending time with your friends and wider family members.

-Mental wellbeing is a fine balance between love, relationships, economic safety, overall health, and finding your purpose in life, but from all of these, the most important ones are love and relationships, at least in my humble opinion.
+Mental well-being is a fine balance between love, relationships, economic safety, overall health, and finding your purpose in life, but from all of these, the most important ones are love and relationships, at least in my humble opinion.

-Whether you are still locked down or you are free to go out, think about what you are doing to stay in touch with your loved ones, if you are talking enough to your parents, seeing your friends or doing enough Zoom calls to talk to them if you can’t.
+Whether you are still locked down, or you are free to go out, think about what you are doing to stay in touch with your loved ones, if you are talking enough to your parents, seeing your friends or doing enough Zoom calls to talk to them if you can’t.
 If you aren’t, what are you waiting for?
 Take the phone and make that call right now.
-Trust me, clamming up on yourself won’t make you feel better.
+Trust me, clamming up won’t make you feel better.

 Discover your WHY or your Ikigai

 I have mentioned above finding your purpose in life in passing, as though it weren’t that important.
 It is very important.
-I don’t want to enter into a long philosophical diatribe about the consequences of Nietzsche announcing “God is dead” and the angst and unhappiness the lack of purpose and the whole pointlessness of our existence produced on both nihilists and existentialists, but there has been plenty of debate about this topic in both philosophical and psychological circles.
+I don’t want to enter into a long philosophical diatribe about the consequences of Nietzsche announcing “God is dead” and the angst and unhappiness the lack of purpose and the whole pointlessness of our existence created on both nihilists and existentialists, but there has been plenty of debate about this topic in both philosophical and psychological circles.

 I would argue that the better question to ask oneself is WHAT FOR: what are you here for?
-This is a fine distinction, but an important one.
-WHY looks more to causes and the past, whereas WHAT FOR looks at purpose and the future.
-A goal and future oriented mindset, if positive, is more engaging and psychologically beneficial than one anchored in the past.
+This is a fine distinction but an important one.
+WHY looks more to causes and the past, whereas WHAT FOR looks at the purpose and the future.
+A goal and future-oriented mindset, if positive, is more engaging and psychologically beneficial than one anchored in the past.
 So what is your purpose in life?
 What are you here for?
 What are you planning to do with the rest of your life?

-Mental wellbeing in the humane workplace
+Mental well-being in the humane workplace

-Individuals are mainly responsible for their own wellbeing, mental or otherwise, but we spend a big part of our lives in our workplaces and interacting with colleagues and clients, so the companies who employ us also have an important role to play in this arena.
+Individuals are mainly responsible for their own well-being, mental or otherwise, but we spend a big part of our lives in our workplaces and interacting with colleagues and clients, so the companies who employ us also have an important role to play in this arena.

 Many companies realised this and are working on it.
-There are many ways on which they can support their employees’ mental wellbeing.
+There are many ways in which they can support their employees’ mental well-being.
 They can offer and promote an Employee Assistance Program (EAP) that includes counselling services, they can offer yoga, mindfulness or meditation sessions, train their managers on how to talk about mental health with their teams or launch awareness campaigns.
 Having great leaders at all levels in the organization is also a good way to keep a mentally sane workforce, so great leadership matters, once again.

-The thing is, if we really want to have a humane workplace and we want to strive for a more Humane Future of Work, which I think most of us do, mental wellbeing has to be an important part of the recipe for success.
+The thing is, if we really want to have a humane workplace and we want to strive for a more Humane Future of Work, which I think most of us do, mental well-being has to be an important part of the recipe for success.

 But the first step has to be for us to be able to talk about it freely and in a safe environment.
-Let’s talk about mental wellbeing then, shall we?
+Let’s talk about mental well-being then, shall we?